 Golfshot offers a paid version of their app called Golfshot Pro.
 With Golfshot Pro, you get (not limited to):

-• real-time distances to hazards, layups, targets and the front and back of the green (in addition to the center of the green)
+- real-time distances to hazards, layups, targets and the front and back of the green

-One more offer, The Ultimate Combo, gives you all Pro features in addition to Golfplan.
-Golfplan is a golf coaching and instruction solution that provides a library of 350+ videos powered by Revolution Golf.
+One more offer, Champions, gives you all Pro features in addition to Golfplan.
+Golfplan is a golf coaching and instruction solution that includes a library of 350+ videos powered by Revolution Golf.

 Experts on Golfplan include Don Saladino, Martin Hall, and Martin Chuck.
 Golfplan is also available as a standalone purchase.